harrietrc/loadimpact-docs/jekyll/_v4/testing-methodologies/website-testing-methodology.md

 - What am I testing?
 Specifically, what are my users doing?
   - _You may already have a good idea on what your users do on a regular basis.
 You should look to you analytics tools to confirm your suspicions.
 You do not need to test every single page or action of your system, rather focus on the most used or critical ones._
 - Do I need to account for any dynamic data or complex actions?
-  - _If your users are just making GET requests to your site or app, you probably dont' need to do much here.
+  - _If your users are just making GET requests to your site or app, you probably don't need to do much here.
 Conversely, if users are able to login, submit form data, etc. then there are more things to think about_
     - _If you are handling logins or forms, you will need to consider how much test data you need to create to feed the tests_
     - _You should also consider if any of this data can be reused.
 Virtual Users are concurrent, so they will create a large number of total sessions._
 - What environment am I testing?